teryac/client-for-openproject/privacy-policy.md

 ## 2. Third-Party Services
 To improve app stability, we use the following third-party service:
 * **Firebase Crashlytics:** We collect anonymous crash reports to help us fix bugs.
 This data does not include your OpenProject content, URLs, or credentials.
-You can view Google’s Privacy Policy [here](https://policies.google.com/privacy).
+You can refer to Google’s Privacy Policy for more details.

 ## 3. Data Retention
 Because all data is stored locally, it is deleted immediately when you logout, uninstall the app, or clear the app's cache.